patrykpilek/php-for-beginners/README.md

   - Avoid SQL Injection attacks: escape input
   - Avoid SQL Injection attacks: use prepared statements
 - [ ] An Introduction to Functions and Validation in PHP
+  - Functions: define and call a function in PHP
 - [ ] Editing Data in the Database from PHP
 - [ ] Deleting Data from the Database from PHP
 - [ ] Using Sessions to Log in and Restrict Access